Kanban

 - What is Kanban?

-- Making Work Visible: Exposing Time Theft to Optimize Work & Flow – Dominica DeGrandis
+- Real-World Kanban: Do Less, Accomplish More with Lean Thinking – Mattias Skarin - Kanban from the Inside: Understand the Kanban Method – Mike Burrows - Making Work Visible: Exposing Time Theft to Optimize Work & Flow - Dominica DeGrandis

-- Priming Kanban – Jesper Boeg – This mini-book offers an easy to follow 10 step guide to taking the initial plunge and start using Lean Principles to optimizing value and flow in your system.
-Each step consists of a section explaining “why” followed by examples of specific tools, practices and rules that have helped other teams better understand and optimize their system.
+- Priming Kanban – Jesper Boeg - This mini-book offers an easy to follow 10 step guide to taking the initial plunge and start using Lean Principles to optimizing value and flow in your system.
+Each step consists of a section explaining “why”followed by examples of specific tools, practices and rules that have helped other teams better understand and optimize their system.